simoninireland/epydemic/doc/cookbook/build-network-in-experiment.rst

 What we've done here is add a ``configure`` method that creates a network based on values provided as experimental parameters -- additional to those that the experiment expects anyway.
 In this case we expect a parameter "N" for the network size and either a mean degree "kmean" or a link probability "phi", from which we construct an ER network as the prototype.
+(In practice you'd probably want to name these parameters using constants, just for good practice.)

 Notice that both the ``configure`` and the ``deconfigure`` method call the underlying method that they override, to make sure that the basic (de)configuration behaviour is still done.